Follow the Herds Across the Maasai Mara in Africa's Most Celebrated Safari Destination

 What Makes Our Migration Safari So Much Better?

 Without a doubt, one of the planet's most amazing nature events is the massive seasonal movement of creatures in Africa’s Great Migration.
-To witness hundreds of thousands of wildebeest and zebra traversing the Maasai Mara with predators in pursuit has no parallel on Earth—and that’s why, if you’re making a once-in-a-lifetime trip to Africa to see the migration, you need to be sure you’re choosing a full, intimate, close-up experience of this stunning phenomenon.
+To witness hundreds of thousands of wildebeest and zebra traversing the Maasai Mara with predators in pursuit has no parallel on Earth—and that’s why, if you’re making a once-in-a-lifetime trip to Africa to see the migration, you need to be sure you’re choosing a full, intimate, close-up experience.
 Many companies tack the word “migration” onto their trip name, but their guests actually end up in crowded parks, cramped vehicles and large safari lodges far from wildlife corridors.
 Here’s why you should see the migration with Nat Hab:

 Private Camps for Seclusion & Wildlife Proximity Many “migration safaris” stay at big lodges far removed from the migration itself, having to travel each day to find the herds.
 Our exclusive camps, in contrast, are located in remote areas near the animals.
-Our private mobile camp within the Maasai Mara is in a little-visited region of the reserve, yet water and good grass keep herds nearby.
+Our private mobile camp within the Maasai Mara is in a little-visited region of the reserve, yet water and good grass typically keeps herds nearby.
 Our camp is also very near the Mara and Talek rivers, where we may witness exciting river crossings with frequent predator-prey interactions.
 Our other camp, located in the private Mara Naboisho Conservancy, borders the national reserve and sees few other visitors.

-Small Groups Mean Better Wildlife Encounters We travel with a maximum of approximately 12 guests.
+Small Groups Mean Better Wildlife Encounters We travel with a maximum of 12 guests.
 Many Kenya safaris take groups of 20 or more.
 Small groups mean we get closer to the herds, have better photo opportunities, and our experience is enriched by more personalized interpretation from our Expedition Leaders as we watch the wildlife action side by side.

 Window Seats Plus Plenty of Space in Our Vehicles Every guest has a window seat in our open 4x4 safari trucks, offering unimpeded views and photography.
 We limit the number of guests in each vehicle to maximize comfort.
 In contrast, many other companies use crowded mini buses, which aren't nearly as comfortable or nimble when it comes to getting close to the herds.

 Exclusive Safari Activities on a Private Reserve Most migration safaris stay strictly within the national reserve.
 Ours, however, also includes the private Mara Naboisho Conservancy, where we have the opportunity for guided bush walks, off-road exploration and nighttime wildlife drives in search of nocturnal wildlife, as well as cultural encounters.
-None of these activities is available within the national parks.
+None of these activities is available inside the national parks.

 Fly to and from the Bush Many safari companies transport you to and from the Maasai Mara from Nairobi by vehicle, meaning long, dusty drives over rough roads.
 We fly both ways, maximizing time for what you have come to Kenya for: wildlife viewing on safari!